MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 # Where to get data

 Getting data from available data sources is usually the first encounter you have with Power Query.
-This article will show you the basics of getting data from the services that include this feature.
+This article provides basic steps for getting data from each of the services that include this feature.

 ## Get data in Power BI Desktop